AEdgecombe/Camino-Website/public/journal/day4.md

 We stopped for lunch along the way, then carried on through gentle woodland paths and small villages.

 Caldas de Reis is peaceful.
 A slow, quiet town.
 We’ll rest here tonight.
-Nothing remarkable to report—just the calm satisfaction of stopping.
+Nothing remarkable to report— just the calm satisfaction of stopping.